NTHU-LSALAB/NTHU-Distributed-System/README.md

 The repository includes modules for the NTHU Distributed System course lab with mono-repo architecture.

-Before going through the folliwing parts, make sure your Docker is running since we are generating/testing/building code inside a Docker container to prevent dependencies from conflicting/missing on your host machine.
+Before going through the following parts, make sure your Docker is running since we are generating/testing/building code inside a Docker container to prevent dependencies from conflicting/missing on your host machine.

 ## Code Generation